Medicare Advantage Overview

 We are not connected with or endorsed by the United States government or the federal Medicare program.

-John Kyle Insurance – An Agency You Can Rely On
+John Kyle Insurance – An Agency You Can Trust.

-Deciding on whether or not to enroll in Original Medicare, Medicare Advantage, or both, can be tough.
-This is especially true for those who have never had experience with the overall Medicare plan.
-At John Kyle Insurance, we specialize in assisting clients with the Medicare process and will be with you every step of the way.
+Deciding on whether or not to enroll in Original Medicare, Medicare Advantage, or both can be tough.
+This is especially true for those who are turning 65 this year.
+At John Kyle Insurance, we specialize in assisting clients in Florida with the Medicare process.
+This includes telling you about all the Advantage plans offered in your county.